-SOUTH CAROLINA DEPARTMENT OF HEALTH AND HUMAN SERVICES "SCDHHS" "CONTRACTOR"
+CAROLINA DEPARTMENT OF LTH AND HUMAN SERVICES "SCDHHS" "CONTRACTOR"

-BY: BY Eunice Medina, Interim Director 7:Authorized Signature
+BY: Eunice Medina, Interim Director BY:Authorized Signature

-Print Name
+// 10 Print Name

 WITNESSES: WITNESSES:

-176 TT SPES
+BUSQUE SPES

-the second se

 APPENDIX A. DEFINITIONS AND ABBREVIATIONS

 A.1 DEFINITIONS

 Abuse - Provider practices that are inconsistent with sound fiscal, business, or medical practices, and result in an unnecessary cost to the Medicaid Program, or in reimbursement for services that are not medically necessary or that fail to meet professionally recognized standards for health care.
 It also includes Beneficiary practices that result in unnecessary cost to the Medicaid Program.